vibewell25/vibewell/docs/docs/guides/web3-payments-integration.md

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for integrating cryptocurrency payments into the Vibewell platform.
+This implementation plan provides a comprehensive roadmap for integrating cryptocurrency payments into the VibeWell platform.
 By following this approach, we will deliver a secure, user-friendly crypto payment experience that enhances the platform's payment flexibility while maintaining high security standards.